-Diagnosing fatigue is not hard.
-Do you feel tired?
+Feeling Tired?
 Do you have a hard getting out of bed?
 Do you have a harder time getting through the day without more rest?
 All the time?
+Diagnosing fatigue is not hard.
+Getting rid of Fatigue, though, may be just a bit more time consuming.
+Especially since you are feeling exhausted already.

 Understanding Your Fatigue